 In response to concerns over head trauma in football, numerous changes have been adopted or considered to make the sport safer.
 Helmet companies continue to try to develop helmets that decrease head impact.
 Rules changes about blows to the head have been implemented.
-And limiting or even eliminating contact during practices has been proposed at multiple levels.
+And limiting or even eliminating contact during practices and transitioning to non-contact football practice has been proposed at multiple levels.

 Would limiting tackling and other contact during some or all of the practices during the week reduce the cumulative number and severity of the blows to the head of football players?

 A new study published online in the American Journal of Sports Medicine looked at the frequency and magnitude of head impact among 42 high school football players over the course of a 15-week season.
 Steven P. Broglio, PhD, ATC and other researchers at the University of Michigan compared the number and severity of head impacts of players at different positions during games, contact practices, and noncontact practices.

 - • Over the course of the season, the 42 players sustained 32,510 head impacts.

 Overall, each player averaged 774 impacts over the course of the season, or approximately 50 per week.

 - • Linemen sustained the most head impacts during the season (average of 1076 per player).
 Players in the tight end/running back/linebacker group or next (average of 779), followed by players in the wide receiver/cornerback/safety group (417), and quarterbacks (356).